singhkpratham/geocompr/07-read-write-plot.md

 usa_sf = st_as_sf(usa)
 ```

-A second example downloads a series of rasters containing global monthly precipitation sums with spatial resolution is ten minutes.
+A second example downloads a series of rasters containing global monthly precipitation sums with spatial resolution of ten minutes.
 The result is a multilayer object of class `RasterStack`.